 mission

-Changing Expectations provides STEM, tech, digital skills, and workforce development programs to prepare Black and Hispanic youth and adults to pursue digital careers (including artificial intelligence digital skills training) and tech entrepreneurship and to support students and teachers in underserved schools and HBCUs.
-Our programs are designed to close the STEM and digital skills divide by creating digital equity through education and workforce development for underserved communities.
+Changing Expectations provides STEM, tech, digital skills, and workforce development programs to prepare youth and adults to pursue digital careers (including artificial intelligence and digital skills training) and tech entrepreneurship and to support students and educators in underserved schools and at HBCUs.
+Our programs are designed to close the STEM and digital skills divide by creating AI literacy opportunities through education and workforce development.

-Changing Expectations seeks to partner on the following inclusive artificial intelligence (AI) literacy education goals – close the AI digital divide by ensuring unserved learners can use AI skills crucial for 21st-century education and the workforce, increase the diversity of AI users, managers, and developers, and provide AI literacy education that addresses culturally relevant issues.
+Changing Expectations seeks to partner on the following inclusive artificial intelligence (AI) literacy education goals – close the AI digital divide by ensuring unserved learners can use AI skills crucial for 21st-century education and the workforce, increase the diversity of AI users, managers, and developers, and provide AI literacy education that addresses relevant, real-world issues.

 Empowering Student Success Through AI: Changing Expectations' Mission

-At Changing Expectations, we are not just teaching STEM and AI—we are reshaping the future by closing the AI divide and ensuring digital equity.
-Our work ensures that underrepresented students and educators have the knowledge, skills, and tools to thrive in AI-powered education and careers.
+At Changing Expectations, we are not just teaching STEM and AI—we are reshaping the future by closing the AI divide and ensuring digital opportunity.
+Our work also ensures that students, educators, and parents at HBCUs and from Black Church families have the knowledge, skills, and tools to thrive in AI-powered education and careers.

-Since 2011, we've impacted over 50,000 underserved students and trained more than 1,500 educators through partnerships with Code.org, the University of Texas at Austin, and the U.S. National Science Foundation.
-But we are not stopping there.
+Since 2011, we've impacted over 50,000 underserved students and trained over 1,500 educators through partnerships with Code.org, the University of Texas at Austin, Google, DELL, the Mozilla Foundation, 3M, the U.S. National Science Foundation, and many others.

 Through our AI Voice Chatbots for Social Justice Initiative, students design inclusive AI models that challenge systemic biases and uplift their communities.
 Learners gain hands-on experience with AI tools like ChatGPT and ChatBlackGPT for personalized education.